6 min read

 How Therapy Helps You Work With Your Id

-Individual therapy provides a safe and confidential space to explore these powerful inner forces.
+Individual therapy provides a safe and therapeutic setting to explore these powerful inner forces.
 By working with a therapist, you can strengthen your capacity to tolerate and understand your impulses without having to act on them.
 You learn to build a better internal “container,” allowing you to feel your feelings fully without being overwhelmed by them.

 Techniques from Mindfulness-Based Therapy are invaluable here, as they teach you to create a crucial space between an impulsive urge and a compulsive action.
 This space is where conscious choice becomes possible.